Suchatvee Suwansawat: Political career

 On 13 December 2021, in a meeting of the Democrat Party Executive Committee, Suchatvee was unanimously approved as the party's candidate for the 2022 Bangkok gubernatorial election.
 Although not elected, he got second place with 254,723 votes (9.60%).

 In September 2022 Suchatvee has been named one of the candidates for the Democrat Party in Bangkok.
 He will lead its education campaign efforts for the next general election.

 In October 2022 party leader Jurin Laksanawisit appointed him to head its policy team for Bangkok to prepare for the 2023 general election.
 He was 12th party-list candidate.

 On July 4, 2025, he resigned from the Democrat Party.
 It is speculated that he will join forces with Khunying Kalaya Sophonpanich, a prominent member of the Democrat Party, to establish a new political party — Thai Kao Mai (ไทยก้าวใหม่; "The Progressive Thai Party"), with a primary focus on education reform as a catalyst for national transformation.

-That period marked what could be considered the most critical time in the Democrat Party’s history.
+That period marked what could be considered the most critical time in the Democrat Party's history.
 Prior to his resignation, several party members had already stepped down following the 2023 general election, in which the Democrats won only 25 seats, the lowest in the party’s nearly 80-year history (he himself was not elected).
 The party was also plagued by internal conflicts, as many members disagreed with the direction set by the new executive committee, led by party leader Chalermchai Sri-on and secretary-general Det-it Khaothong, who had resolved to bring the party into a coalition government under prime minister Paetongtarn Shinawatra, the daughter of former prime minister Thaksin Shinawatra, whose lineage and political camp have traditionally been ideological rivals of the Democrats.

+As of January 2026, he is running for Prime Minister as a candidate of the Thai Kao Mai Party,although the party failed to win a single seat in the election.